 What does that mean?
 Well, for one, you probably shouldn't take the call in your pajamas in bed.
 A few days before the call, prepare for the interview in the same way you would ready yourself for an in-person meeting.
 Review the questions and answers you'll likely be asked.

-When the day comes, get dressed in a way that will help you feel confident.
-Then, set up a quiet space where you can sit at a table and have your cover letter and resume in view.
+When the day comes, wear clothes that help you feel confident, capable, and professional.
+Then, set up a quiet space where you can sit at a table with a copy of your cover letter and resume.

-It's not a good idea to take the call on speaker phone.
-Though it might appear to help you take notes or be able to look at your resume, taking a call on speaker phone can make it difficult for your interviewer to hear you.
-Don't risk the chance of being misunderstood, or losing a key answer to static.
+It's not a good idea to take the call on speakerphone.
+Though it might appear to help you take notes or be able to look at your resume, it could make it difficult for your interviewer to hear you.
+Don't risk the chance of being misunderstood or losing a key answer to static.
+Consider instead wearing a headset if you want to take notes while you talk.

-During your interview, don't be making (or drinking) coffee, have the TV on in the background, eat lunch, have your Facebook feed open, et cetera.
-In fact, you shouldn't be browsing the Internet at all.
+During your interview, don't make (or drink) coffee, have the TV on in the background, eat lunch, scan your Facebook feed, etc. In fact, you shouldn't be browsing the Internet at all.
 While it can be helpful to have a browser open in case you need to look up a quick fact, ideally you should limit it to one window only and have your resume and cover letter printed out.

 Hopefully, you've already done your research before the interview, so there should be no need to scramble for answers while you're on the phone.